nevalang/website/content/docs/about/index.md

 Components exchange messages through buffered queues, and blocking only occurs when the queue is full.
 But even in this case, parts of the program that are not blocked continue to work.

-The icing on the cake is the fact that Nevalang naturally supports stream computing right out of the box.
+The icing on the cake is the fact that Nevalang naturally supports stream processing right out of the box.
 It doesn't just support it - it's a native form for it.
-Where in conventional programming we process a batch of data and then pass it on, in Nevalang, we process and pass on data as it becomes ready.
+Where in conventional programming we process a batch of data and then pass it on, in Nevalang, we process and pass on data as it becomes ready, piece by piece.
 An entire page wouldn't be enough to describe how much this can speed up computations.

 ## Why Visual Programming?